harlanx/mkv_profile/README.md

 1. Extract contents
 1. Run mkv_profile.exe to launch app

+- **Setup (EXE)**
+1. Head to the downloaded executable setup file
+1. Run setup as administrator
+1. Follow the rest of the installation steps within the setup window

 - **Installer (MSIX)**
     - Note: Requires Certificate Installation (first time only or if previously removed)
 1. Head to the downloaded msix file